Diabetes Mellitus

 - Briefly describe how interprofessional collaboration of health care professions work towards diagnosis and management of diabetes and its consequences.

 Diabetes mellitus is a dysfunction of either insulin production and secretion (Type 1) or the tissue’s insensitivity to the insulin hormone (Type 2 & gestational).
 As a consequence, glucose can not get into most cells of the body resulting in high blood sugar and cells ‘starving’ for glucose.
-The blood sugars become abnormally high, regardless of whether when or what a person has eaten.
+Blood sugar becomes abnormally high, regardless of when or what a person has eaten.

-An increasingly common disease, diabetes mellitus is diagnosed in both adults and children; however, millions more adults have diabetes but have not yet been diagnosed.
+An increasingly common disease, diabetes mellitus is diagnosed in both adults and children; however, millions of adults have undiagnosed diabetes.
 In addition, the population as a whole is approaching pre-diabetic levels, a condition in which blood glucose levels are abnormally high, but not yet high enough to be classified as diabetes.

 This chapter is subdivided into: